-This summer we wanted to go on a short flight for our holidays so we plumped for Cornwall, England, fulfilling a long-held wish of mine at the same time; a trip to the Eden Project.
+This doesn’t mean that I don’t do my best to keep the impact of our holiday as low as possible, despite flying.
+This summer we decided to holiday in Cornwall, England, fulfilling a long-held wish of mine at the same time; a trip to the Eden Project.
 Here’s how our trip went.

 - 2 pairs of shorts